ericssonxiao/blog/_posts/2013-12-17-step-by-step-learning-shell-programming.md

 ![Linux Image]({{ site.url }}/images/shell01.png)
 {: .pull-centre}

-1.**Shell**: A Command-Line Interpretor that connects a user to **Operating System** and allows to execute the commands or by creating text script.
+1. **Shell**: A Command-Line Interpretor that connects a user to **Operating System** and allows to execute the commands or by creating text script.
-2.**Process**: Any task that a user run in the system is called a process.
+2. **Process**: Any task that a user run in the system is called a process.
 A process is little more complex than just a task.
 Unix philosophy:  Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

-3.**Bourne shell** : The Bourne shell was one of the major shells used in early versions and became a de facto standard.
+3. **Bourne shell** : The Bourne shell was one of the major shells used in early versions and became a de facto standard.
 It was written by **Stephen Bourne** at **Bell Labs**.
 Every Unix-like system has at least one shell compatible with the Bourne shell.
 The Bourne shell program name is “**sh**” and it is typically located in the file system hierarchy at **/bin/sh**.

 ## Basics of Shell Programming
-1.To get a Linux shell, you need to start a terminal.
+1. To get a Linux shell, you need to start a terminal.
-2.To see what shell you have, **run: echo $SHELL**.
+2. To see what shell you have, **run: echo $SHELL**.
-3.In Linux, the dollar sign (**$**) stands for a shell variable.
+3. In Linux, the dollar sign (**$**) stands for a shell variable.
-4.The ‘**echo**‘ command just returns whatever you type in.
+4. The ‘**echo**‘ command just returns whatever you type in.
-5.The pipeline instruction (**|**) comes to rescue, when chaining several commands.
+5. The pipeline instruction (**|**) comes to rescue, when chaining several commands.
-6.Linux commands have their own syntax, Linux won’t forgive you whatsoever is the mistakes.
+6. Linux commands have their own syntax, Linux won’t forgive you whatsoever is the mistakes.
 If you get a command wrong, you won’t flunk or damage anything, but it won’t work.
-7.**#!/usr/bin/env bash** – It is called shebang.
+7. **#!/usr/bin/env bash** – It is called shebang.
 It is written at the top of a shell script and it passes the instruction to the program **/bin/sh**.

 ### Process of writing and executing a script
-1.Open terminal.
+1. Open terminal.
-2.Navigate to the place where you want to create script using ‘cd‘ command.
+2. Navigate to the place where you want to create script using ‘cd‘ command.
-3.Cd (enter) [This will bring the prompt at Your home Directory].
+3. Cd (enter) [This will bring the prompt at Your home Directory].
-4.touch hello.sh (Here we named the script as hello, remember the ‘.sh‘ extension is compulsory).
+4. touch hello.sh (Here we named the script as hello, remember the ‘.sh‘ extension is compulsory).
-5.vi hello.sh (nano hello.sh) [You can use your favourite editor, to edit the script].
+5. vi hello.sh (nano hello.sh) [You can use your favourite editor, to edit the script].
-6.chmod 744 hello.sh (making the script executable).
+6. chmod 744 hello.sh (making the script executable).
-7.sh hello.sh or ./hello.sh (running the script)
+7. sh hello.sh or ./hello.sh (running the script)

 Let's see your first shell script.
 1. hello.sh